mobizt/Firebase-ESP8266/README.md

 Auto resume streaming when connection was timeout.
 Call FirebaseData.streamTimeout() to check the stream timeout status.

 Able to switch between get/set/push/update/delete calls and stream event monitoring in the same Loop function with no problems.
 When doing get/set/push/update/delete calls, the stream will stop and can be resume anytime by call Firebase.readStream(firebaseData) again.
+Idle time for more than 2-3 seconds required after you switch from normal get/set/push/update/delete calls to stream event call which allows the new stream connection to successfully established.

 No root certificate or fingerprint required.